 This post may contain affiliate links.
 Please read my disclosure and privacy policy.

-cashew butter cookies on pan with chocolate chips
+cashew butter cookie closeup on the pan with chocolate chips.

 Ingredients You’ll Need